serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

         │   └── thread_5.json
         └── reports/

-For more details, refer to the documentation of the :mod:`langgraph_log_parser.jsons_to_csv` module.
+For more details, refer to the documentation of the :mod:`langgraph_compare.jsons_to_csv` module.

 .. _exporting_data: